 - Positive Reinforcement: Feed your optimism with positive reminders.
 Display statements that inspire hope.

-Whilst there are a host of other emotional skills highly effective leaders display, these are 5 that we believe have the biggest impact on ourselves and those around us.
+Whilst there are a host of other attributes that highly effective leaders display, these are 6 that I believe have the biggest impact on us and and the people around us.